cinar/indicator/README.md

 # Indicator Go

-Indicator is a Golang module providing various stock technical analysis indicators, and strategies for trading.
+Indicator is a Golang module providing various stock technical analysis indicators, strategies, and a backtest framework for trading.

 ## Indicators Provided